Montana-Media-Arts/340-interactive-art/modules/week-11/_posts/2020-01-01-final-project.md

 ## Group Critique

 Following the submission of your final projects, the TA's and myself will meet to film a live-streamed critique of your projects.
-This will likely occur **Thursday, November 12th @ 8AM**.
-Details will follow.
+This will likely occur **Wednesday, April 21st @ 8AM**.

-You will be expected to watch this event in real-time or afterwards via video link.
-You will be expected to watch this video.
-After watching the video, you will be asked to write a reflection paper about the critique, your experience with your final project, your reaction to the rest of the classes final projects, and reflecting on your individual experience in the class.
-These will be due **Wednesday November 18th**. (_More information to come after the submission of final projects._)
+You will be expected to watch this event in afterwards via video link.After watching the video, you will be asked to write a reflection paper about the critique, your experience with your final project, your reaction to the rest of the classes final projects, and reflecting on your individual experience in the class.
+These will be due **Monday, April 26th**. (_More information to come after the submission of final projects._)